 For a different kind of golf experience, there's nearby Pier 77, a cleverly designed mini-golf course tucked into a grove of pine and birch on the shore of Lake Vermilion.
 The holes are all themed to reflect this corner of the north woods, from moose to mining.
 After a round of golf, stop in at the Pier 77 ice cream shop for a Root Bear Bobber or Vermilion Sunrise.

-Soudan Underground Mine State Park, at Tower, along the south shore of the lake, takes an up-close look at a key part of this area's history.
+Lake Vermilion - Soudan Underground Mine State Park, along the south shore of the lake, takes an up-close look at a key part of this area's history.
 Guided, 1.5-hour tours let visitors follow in the footsteps of the miners who dug out this rock in search of iron ore from 1892 to 1962.
 Don a hard hat, take an elevator "cage" a half-mile below ground, then a train ride deeper into the mine, and visit the cavern that was the last area mined here.
-Adjacent to the mine is the new Lake Vermilion State Park, currently under development.
-This major new park will provide public access to one of the largest and most beautiful lakes in the state.
+The historical portion of the park has recently been expanded further along the lakeshore.
+This new part of the park, while still under development, provides public access to one of the largest and most beautiful lakes in the state.

 Even if you don't fish, rent a boat from one of the resorts to get out on Vermilion to enjoy the scenery and watch for wildlife.
 There's a good chance of seeing bald eagles, osprey, and maybe a black bear trundling along the shore.
 A fall highlight is the colorful foliage, from about mid-September through early October.

 Lake Vermilion Resort Association